irinatu17/Art-of-Tea/TESTING.md

             else:
                 request.session['save_info'] = False
 ```

-Now first I get the value of "save_info" field, if it's equal to "true" I assign it as True, if "false" - to False.
-The issue was successfully solved.
+The process of handling it is: first I get the value of "save_info" field, if it's equal to "true" it's assigned to True in the checkout view, if "false" - assigned to False.
+So after adding those lines, if a user dosn't tick the "save-info" checkbox, the information will not be saved in their profile.
- - As well as that, I had an issue with non-logged in user.
-The save info field is visible only for authenticated users, so if it's a guest it's should be set to None.
+ - As well as that, another issue with "save-info" checkbox was found, when an order is created by non-authenticated user.
+The save info field is visible only for authenticated users, so if it's a guest it supposed to return **None**, but the that didn't and that caused the error to make a payment and create an order.
-Therefore the following line was added to the **webhook_handler.py** file:
+ To **fix** that, the following line was added to the **webhook_handler.py** file:
 `save_info = intent.metadata.save_info if hasattr(intent.metadata, 'save_info') else None`
+#### Verdict
+The bugs were successfully fixed and evetually all the test passed.

 ### Comment field
+#### Bug
-Similar to the save_info field, I got an issue with optional comment field when the form was handled via webhooks.
-If the comment field was empty, that throw an error and didn't save the order properly in the database.
-The problem was that if the field was empty, it wasn't set as None, so adding the following line successfully solved the issue:
+Similar to the save_info field, there was an issue with optional Comment field, occuering when the form was handled via webhooks during the testing.
+If the comment field was empty, the error appeared and order was not saved properly into the database.
+#### Fix
+The problem was that if the Comment field was empty, it wasn't set as None (as it's supposed to be as it's an optional field).
+So adding the following line successfully solved the issue setting the value as None in case the comment field was empty:
 `comment = intent.metadata.comment if hasattr(intent.metadata, 'comment') else None`
+#### Verdict
+The bug was successfully fixed and evetually all the test passed.

+### Saving an order into both sqlite and Postgress databases when created by non-authenticated user
+#### Bug
+When an order was created by non-logged in user, it was saved into both databases - sqlite(in Gitpod) and Postgress(in Heroku).
+After plenty of tests and code checks, it was found out that that happened because the webhook URLs pointing on Stripe to both the Gitpod and Heroku URLs.
+Apparently, even if there is a single DB setup on the settings.py file and/or Config Vars (in Heroku), no matter how many webhooks there are listed, Stripe will trigger to them all, even if they are different databases.
+If they are both 'active' and enabled, Stripe will trigger both of them to update on all Databases that they're pointing to.
+#### Fix
+Eventually the fix was very easy.
+All I had to do is to **disable**/toggle-off the webhoook URL for the sqlite3 DB in the Stripe dashboard, when everything was tested and completed, and set only Postgres DB as active.
+After that all the orders created in production are being saved only in Postgress database as expected.
+#### Verdict
+The bug was successfully fixed and evetually all the test passed.

 [Back to README](https://github.com/irinatu17/Art-of-Tea/blob/master/README.md#testing)